Skip to main content

 • Does your baby strain for more than 10 minutes without success?

 If you answer “yes” to any of the above, it’s a good idea to consult your pediatrician.
-While in many cases, constipation is nothing to be too concerned about, there are rare underlying conditions that can cause constipation.
 A professional evaluation will help you determine the root of the issue and give you some peace of mind.
 You’ll also want to call the doctor if you notice the following:

 • Vomiting